mcavs/ESTUMatse_2022Fall_EngineeringStatistics/Readme.md

 # Engineering Statistics

-This an undergraduate course repository of Engineering Statistics at Eskisehir Technical University, Department of Material Science and Engineering.
+This is an undergraduate course repository of Engineering Statistics at Eskisehir Technical University, Department of Material Science and Engineering.

 ## Contents